 Please note: Referrals are not immediately reflected on your Dashboard, but will be displayed within 24 hours

-For a contributor to count as a referrer, they must promote your campaign with Indiegogo’s share tools while logged into their Indiegogo account.
+For a backer to count as a referrer, they must promote your campaign with Indiegogo’s share tools while logged into their Indiegogo account.
 This is important because otherwise, their unique ID won’t be attached to any resulting contributions or visits.

 When Funder A is logged into their account and uses Indiegogo’s share tools to send a tweet, for example, the link in the tweet includes Funder A’s unique ID.
 Then, when Funder B reads the tweet and clicks through the link to contribute, Funder A is recognized as helping bring in the amount contributed by Funder B.